Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/godot.md

 | steps_l        | light ray steps, affects the sunset quality, 4 is the lowest before the quality becomes visibly worse (more is better, but slower)
 | intensity      | the light intensity, makes the atmosphere brighet

-### known issues
-with very big atmospheres, it can give strange artifacts when the camera goes too far away. setting the near clip value of the camera to something higher can help, but it does not solve the issue This has to do with how Godot renders objects, and I can't do anything about it.
-This might be solved when vulkan comes out.